peteroupc/peteroupc.github.io/randomfunc.md

 - use a deterministic algorithm for random number generation, and/or
 - primarily rely on one or more nondeterministic sources for random number generation.

 If a number generator uses a nonuniform distribution, but otherwise meets this definition, then it can be converted to one with a uniform distribution, at least in theory, by applying the nonuniform distribution's [_cumulative distribution function_](https://en.wikipedia.org/wiki/Cumulative_distribution_function) (CDF) to each generated number (see also "[Generating Random Numbers from an Arbitrary Distribution](#Generating_Random_Numbers_from_an_Arbitrary_Distribution)").
-Outside the scope of this document are further details on this kind of conversion and a list of CDFs.
+Further details on this kind of conversion, as well a list of CDFs, are outside the scope of this document.

 <sup id=Note7>(7)</sup> For an exercise solved by this method, see A. Koenig and B. E. Moo, _Accelerated C++_, 2000; see also a [blog post by Johnny Chan](http://mathalope.co.uk/2014/10/26/accelerated-c-solution-to-exercise-7-9/).